 You can choose from a variety of sizes.
-I have a 10-inch Staub grill pan and It’s a great size for a couple of sirloin steaks.
-But, I’d recommend a bigger size such as the 13-inch square grill pan which gives you a much larger cooking surface so you can cook a few steaks and sear some vegetables at the same time.
+I have a 10-inch Staub grill pan, and it’s an ideal size for a couple of sirloin steaks.
+But, I’d recommend a larger size, such as the 13-inch square grill pan.
+This gives you a much larger cooking surface so you can cook a few steaks and sear some vegetables.

 Here’s an affiliate link to Amazon if you want to check out the different sizes.
-But I find the big double handles on the 13-inch easier to move around than the 12-inch grill pan.
+But I find the grill pan with double handles on the 13-inch easier to move around than the 12-inch grill pan.
 And the 10-inch pan is just a little on the small side.

 Cast iron gratin/baking dishes

 Do you use your baking dishes often?
 Then you might want to consider a Staub cast iron gratin/baking dish.
-Here’s a few reasons.
+Here are a few reasons.

-I have the oval shape but the round options could be a good alternative to buying a separate enameled skillet.
+I have the oval shape, but the round options could be an alternative to buying a separate enameled skillet.

-Staub being a little lesser known than Le Creuset in America, are often conversation pieces in the kitchen with friends and guests.
+Staub is lesser-known than Le Creuset in America.
+And the cookware is often conversation pieces in the kitchen with friends and guests.